epklein/epklein.github.io/_pages/personal-dev/self-mgmt/daily-planning.md

 <br />

 Reviewing my journals and next actions is usually quick, no more than 10 minutes.
-Reviewing communications may get a bit longer depending on the needs found there.
+Reviewing communications may get longer depending on the needs found there.
 I have 30 minutes closed in my schedule every morning for this daily planning routine, but I rarely use the whole slot for it.

 ---